Characters of the Fatal Fury series: Toji Sakata

 Toji Sakata (坂田 冬次, Sakata Tōji) is one of two characters who appears exclusively in Fatal Fury: Wild Ambition.
 He is the legendary practitioner of the fighting style Dainan-ryū Aiki-jūjutsu (大南流合気柔術).
 He was once the best friend and the rival of Tatsumi Suoh (周防 辰巳, Suō Tatsumi), Blue Mary's grandfather and the man who trained Geese Howard in jujutsu.
 Believing that he was destined to challenge Tatsumi in a death match, this encounter never occurred since Tatsumi was eventually killed by his former student, Geese Howard.
 He enters the King of Fighters tournament to defeat the man who killed his rival.

 Tsugumi Sendo

 Tsugumi Sendo (千堂 つぐみ, Sendō Tsugumi) is one of the two new characters exclusive to Fatal Fury: Wild Ambition.
-She's a high school girl from Osaka who was taught wrestling by her father, Kantetsu (寛鉄) since an early age.
-However, she is secretly ashamed of this, especially after she was told by a boy she had a crush on that women wrestlers are "unfeminine", after hearing this she wanted to drop out of her wrestling training.
-After butting heads with her overbearing father, Kantetsu will allow her to drop out, but only under the condition that she brings a decisive victory in the King of Fighters tournament.
-Despite her original hatred for wrestling, she has come to enjoy fighting as she began to win matches.
+She is a high school girl from Osaka who was taught wrestling by her father, Kantetsu (寛鉄) since an early age.
+However, she is secretly ashamed of this, especially after she was told by a boy she had a crush on that women wrestlers are "unfeminine",which made her want to drop out of her wrestling training.
+After butting heads with her overbearing father, Kantetsu agreed to let her to drop out, but only under the condition that she brings a decisive victory in the King of Fighters tournament.
+Despite her original hatred for wrestling, she has come to enjoy fighting as she begins to win matches.
 Some of Tsugumi's move names reference her hometown, like "Tsūtenkaku Driver", "Naniwa Lariat", and "Okonomiyaki-Ire".